eunid/netID-docs/docs/sso/index.md

 Token requests are carried out after the callback to the client in order to exchange the code provided for an *access token* for the UserInfo Endpoint as well as the *id token*.
 It is absolutely necessary that the code used remains unmodified.

 The netID Broker endpoint for token requests is <https://broker.netid.de/token>.
-Credentials need to be provided via basic authentication
+Credentials can be provided via basic authentication

 ```bash
 https://broker.netid.de/token?